lmarecha-creator/mcafeecloudguru/content/190moreinformation/030_Intro_Kubernetes/060_helm/helm_nginx/_index.md

   - beginner
 ---

-When completed, you should have a solid understanding that AWS and McAfee can work together to simplify and automate modern IaaS and IaC processes.
+When completed, you should have a solid understanding that Microsoft Azure and McAfee can work together to simplify and automate modern IaaS and IaC processes.

  - Improving developer and security workflows as you modernize next gen processes
  - Use security best practices as a part of a normal developer workflow